-California holdout in agreement over Colorado River cuts
+California lone holdout in consensus for Colorado River cuts

 Arizona, Nevada, New Mexico, Colorado, Utah and Wyoming sent a letter Monday to Reclamation, which operates the major dams in the river system, to outline an alternative that builds on existing guidelines, deepens water cuts and factors in water that’s lost through evaporation and transportation.

+John Entsminger, general manager of the Southern Nevada Water Authority, said all states have been negotiating in good faith.

+“I don’t view not having unanimity at one step in that process to be a failure,” he said late Monday.
+“I think all seven states are still committed to working together.”

-California did not sign on to Monday’s agreement, but released a proposal in October to cut 400,000 acre feet.
+California released a proposal last October to cut 400,000 acre feet.
 An acre foot is enough water to supply two to three U.S. households for a year.

 Tina Shields, water manager for California’s Imperial Irrigation District — the single-largest user of Colorado River water — declined to comment Monday on the basin-wide discussions.
 But she said any multi-state agreement must be legally defensible.